-Jill Biden: a chance to transform the role of first lady
+Jill Biden: A chance to transform the role of First Lady

 Jill Biden is no stranger to the glare of the political spotlight.
 Her husband has been a Washington insider since they wed in 1977, and she was America's second lady for eight years.

-But if Joe Biden wins the White House, his 69-year-old wife will have the opportunity to push the role of first lady into the 21st century -- by keeping her full-time job as a professor.
+But now that Joe Biden has won the White House, his 69-year-old wife will have the opportunity to push the role of First Lady into the 21st century -- by keeping her full-time job as a professor.

 "Most American women have both a work life and a family life, but first ladies have never been allowed to do so," said Katherine Jellison, a history professor at Ohio University.

-Of course, Biden for years has been a trusted advisor to her husband, eight years her senior.
+Of course, Biden for years has been a trusted advisor to her 77-year-old husband, who defeated incumbent President Donald Trump.

-If he defeats President Donald Trump at the polls, she is expected as first lady to work on education issues and relaunch Joining Forces, a mission to rally around military families that she and Michelle Obama started in 2011.
+As First Lady, she is expected to work on education issues and relaunch Joining Forces, a mission to rally around military families that she and Michelle Obama started in 2011.

-But she is also a teacher, a mother, a grandmother and the rock that kept Biden going after tragedy struck nearly five decades ago.
+But she is also a professor, a mother, a grandmother and the rock that kept Biden going after tragedy struck nearly five decades ago.

 In 1972, Joe Biden faced the unthinkable -- his young wife and daughter were killed in a car crash, and he was left alone to raise his two young sons, both injured in the accident.